Meet the Team!

 Ger Robinson, Lead Facilitator

 Since 2013, Ger has been an integral part of The Super Generation team, contributing to the delivery of impactful seminar content.
-Currently pursuing a PhD in Philosophy at UCD, Ger recognises the crucial role of self-discipline and work ethic in achieving academic success.
+Through completing his PhD in Philosophy at UCD, Ger recognises the crucial role of self-discipline and work ethic in achieving academic success.
 His focus is on empowering students to unlock their potential and reach their goals in all areas of life.
 Driven by a deep belief in the transformative power of education, Ger is passionate about helping students to cultivate the right mindset.
 He has seen how raising awareness of this can lead to meaningful change.
 For Ger, teaching is a collaborative effort, where he gains as much from his students and colleagues as they do from him.

 Write your awesome label here.